 If you have a 20-minute training video inside of a lesson and you notice that the majority of students stop watching the video about 10 minutes in, consider splitting that video into 2 separate videos that are each 10 minutes long.

 One of the best ways to ensure that the content you create for your members is relevant and helpful for them is to ask them what they want to learn.
 Send them a link to a survey where they can tell you which topics that want additional training on.
 When you analyze the survey responses, if you notice that several members have requested training on the same topic, add that topic to your list of new training to create.

 You can automate this process using an email service provider.
-For example, you could create an autoresponder email that contains a link to a survey (Typeform and Fieldboom are both great tools for this), and schedule it to be sent to your members 2 months after they join your membership site.
+For example, you could create an autoresponder email that contains a link to a survey (Typeform is a great tool for this), and schedule it to be sent to your members 2 months after they join your membership site.
 This will create a consistent influx of survey responses over time as you continue to acquire new members.